0xk3r0/Penetration-Test/Faker_data_project/README.md

 ### 3- Enter the number of rows you need in the second field.
 ### 4- Click the "Generate" button.
 ## **Note:** The generated csv file will be created next to the script code.
+## Warning
+Actual limit will depend on factors like the available memory, processing power,<br>
+And and the specific resources of the system where the code is running.<br>
+You can generate as many rows as your system can handle without running out of<br> memory or encountering performance issues.
+However, keep in mind that generating<br>an extremely large number of rows could lead to resource exhaustion or performance degradation.